humansinstitute/nctool/doc/testClient.md

 # Test Client Documentation

 This document describes the workings of the `index.js` test client, which provides a CLI for interacting with the Nostr API layer (see `doc/apiLayer.md`).
-It covers flows for identity selection, profile updates, posting, viewing posts, publishing actions, real-time streaming, and error handling.
+It covers flows for identity selection, profile updates, posting, viewing posts, publishing encrypted actions, real-time streaming, and error handling.

 ## Prerequisites